Podoserpula: Description

+The fruiting bodies of Podoserpula pusio range from 7.5 cm to 18 cm tall. ellipsospora has elongated elliptical spores typically measuring 4–5 by 2.75–3.5 μm.

 Podoserpula miranda grows to a height of 10 cm.
-It differs from P. pusio var. pusio in having thinner flesh, up to six funnel-shaped caps whose size diminishes approaching the top, and a bright pink coloration in the folds of the hymenium.
+It differs from P. pusio in having thinner flesh, up to six funnel-shaped caps whose size diminishes approaching the top, and a bright pink coloration in the folds of the hymenium.

 Habitat and distribution

 The fruit bodies of Podoserpula pusio grow on the ground, on well-rotted stumps, or among decaying tussock grass.
 They are presumed to be saprobic, and obtain nutrients by breaking down larger organic molecules found in the soil or in decaying wood.
 P. miranda in contrast, is thought to be ectomycorrhizal, as it appears to associate with Arillastrum gummiferum, the predominant canopy tree in the forests where it is found.

-The nominate variety is found in Australasia, but in 1997 it was reported in a protected area near Antananarivo in Madagascar, and in 2009 on the Falkland Islands.
-Variety ellipsospora occurs in Australia, var. tristis in New Zealand, and var. austro-americana is known from Venezuela.
+Species of the genus Podoserpula have been reported from Australasia, Venezuela, Madagascar, and on the Falkland Islands.